lcm-proj/lcm/docs/content/udp-multicast-protocol.md

 # Small messages

 A small message is defined as one where the LCM small message header, channel name, and the payload can fit into a single UDP datagram.
-While this can technically be up to 64 kb, in practice the current LCM implementations limit this to 1400 bytes (to stay under the Ethernet MTU).
+Small messages have an upper size limit of 64 kB, after which they must be fragmented.

 The header for a small message is 8 bytes long and has the following form: